 - Stay indoors: People living close to the fire-stricken areas should remain indoors and avoid breathing smoke, ashes and other pollution in the area.

 - Don't count on a dust mask: Ordinary dust masks, designed to filter out large particles, will not help.
 They still allow the more dangerous smaller particles to pass through.
-Special, more expensive dust masks with true HEPA filters or an N-95 will filter out the damaging fine particles, but may not fit properly and are difficult for people with lung disease to use.
+Special, more expensive dust masks with an N-95 or N-100 filter will filter out the damaging fine particles, but may not fit properly and are difficult for people with lung disease to use.
+These masks can make it more difficult for anyone to breathe and should only be used if you must go outside.
 Consult with your doctor before using a mask, especially if you have a lung disease.

 - Take precautions for kids: Extra precaution should be taken for children, who are more susceptible to smoke.
 Their lungs are still developing and they breathe in more air (and consequently more pollution) for their size than adults.

 - Roll up your car windows: When driving your car in smoky areas, keep your windows and vents closed.
 Air conditioning should only be operated in the "recirculate" setting.

 - Protect the air in your home: Stay inside as much as possible, with doors, windows and fireplace dampers shut and preferably with clean air circulating through air conditioners and air cleaners.
 Use air conditioners on the recirculation setting to keep from pulling outside air into the room.
 Air cleaning devices that have HEPA filters can provide added protection from the soot and smoke.
 Place damp towels under the doors and other places where the outside air may leak in.

 - Prepare to evacuate if directed.
 Listen to your local or state officials and protect yourself and your family.